JanHerca/urantiapedia/output/wikijs/en/article/Sue_Tennant/Toward_a_Global_Theology.md

 Living with diversity is not easy.
 To leave the comfort of a like-minded community with its predictable values and lifestyles and venture into the multicultural world takes some courage, or at least a sense of adventure.
 It takes conscious determination and effort to learn and grow amidst cultural and religious differences.
 But if we love God and this world, we soon discover a new and exciting dimension of goodness and truth residing in the hearts of others.
 It is not long before we realize, “What does it matter that differences persist, as they will, for we are _all_ children of God.”

 > Someday religionists will get together and actually effect co-operation on the basis of unity of ideals and purposes rather than attempting to do so on the basis of psychological opinions and theological beliefs.
-Goals rather than creeds should unify religionists. ([UB 99:5.7](/en/The_Urantia_Book/99#p5_7))
+Goals rather than creeds should unify religionists. (<a id="a90_268"></a>[UB 99:5.7](/en/The_Urantia_Book/99#p5_7))

 In my experience, no teaching resonates more strongly in the human soul than the teaching that our minds are indwelt by the divine spirit of God.
 This inner light, which all religions acknowledge, uplifts our thinking and leads us into new ways of compassion and service to others.
 Personal spiritual experience is the fact around which religions can discover kinship; and interfaith associations are the experiential journey in which increasing spiritual fraternity is realized.
 We share the journey with all people of faith and as our experience expands, so does the power of openness, listening, reflecting, communicating, ambiguity, diversity, teamwork, and universal spiritual ideals.
 The road ahead is long and straight, and progress is not always easily perceived.
 But to all who will take forward steps, the Interfaith journey does promise _hope_ for a better future and exciting opportunities for making a better world.